SpringerPE/cf-grafana-buildpack/README.md

 This buildpack is focused on CloudSQL offered by Google Service Broker.
 It "should" support other service broker instances, but we have not checked it (PR are welcome!)

+**In order to test new versions of the buildpack, please use `dev` branch** and merge with master only when you are sure it works, otherwise it would cause a lot of pain to other users of this buildpack.

 ## Using it